 We recommend that customers who access their email with email clients such as Outlook, Apple Mail, and Thunderbird use IMAP (Internet Message Access Protocol) when possible.
 It has a number of advantages over POP (Post Office Protocol) and no real disadvantages for most people.

-IMAP synchronizes all email on the server with your client, which means that you can have read all your email on many different devices.
-IMAP is able to download emails from the server as well as upload them to the server.
+IMAP synchronizes all email on the server with your client and this means that you can have all your email on many different devices.
+IMAP is able to upload emails to the server as well as download them from the server.
 This is how your Sent email is placed in the Sent folder when sending emails.
 IMAP also allows you to move messages between folders and keep them organised.

 By using IMAP all of your email (sent and received) will be stored on our servers and wherever you access it from all of your email will be available and synchronised.
 This includes flagged messages, replied/forwarded status and your entire folder structure.